github-of-jc/gibberishbot/README.md

 This bot take topics the user is interested in and send out tweets generated from those tweets.

-Currently the bot uses markov chain to generates tweets.
+Currently the bot uses markovify to generates tweets.